 the start of the scheduleElement is based on the Idle Timestamp, with a periodicity equal to the TAU/RAU Timer.

 the duration of the scheduleElement indicates the Active Time value.

+When any traffic is received from the node or a Availability Notification is received for the node, any scheduleElements that were created based on prior Idle Status Indications shall be deleted for the node.
+A new scheduleElement shall be created that indicates that the node is available for downlink communication starting immediately and will remain available for at least the duration specified by the Maximum Response Time parameter.

 7.4.3 UE Communication Failure